docker-library/docs/caddy/content.md

 COPY --from=builder /usr/bin/caddy /usr/bin/caddy
 ```

-Note the second `FROM` instruction - this produces a much smaller image by simply overlaying the newly-built binary on top of the the regular `%%IMAGE%%` image.
+Note the second `FROM` instruction - this produces a much smaller image by simply overlaying the newly-built binary on top of the regular `%%IMAGE%%` image.

 The [`xcaddy`](https://caddyserver.com/docs/build#xcaddy) tool is used to [build a new Caddy entrypoint](https://github.com/caddyserver/caddy/blob/4217217badf220d7d2c25f43f955fdc8454f2c64/cmd/caddy/main.go#L15..L25), with the provided modules.
 You can specify just a module name, or a name with a version (separated by `@`).
 You can also specify a specific version (can be a version tag or commit hash) of Caddy to build from.
 Read more about [`xcaddy` usage](https://github.com/caddyserver/xcaddy#command-usage).